 Parihaka and peaceful protest

-In the mid-1860s the village of Parihaka was the centre of a movement which encouraged non-violent resistance to the confiscation of land.
+Founded in the mid-1860s, the village of Parihaka became the centre of a movement which encouraged non-violent resistance to the confiscation of land.
 Its followers prevented surveys, and ploughed and fenced land that was occupied by European settlers.
 Many of them were arrested and held without trial, but the protests continued.
-Finally, government troops marched on Parihaka in 1881, arresting and driving away its inhabitants.
-Some were imprisoned without trial until the late 1890s.
+Finally, government troops marched on Parihaka in 1881, arresting or driving away most of its inhabitants.
+Protests followed by periods of imprisonment without trial continued until the late 1890s.